prometheusresearch/baseline-codebase/src/rex.portal_client/test/test_functions.rst

   ...     shard.delete_task('1') # doctest: +ELLIPSIS, +NORMALIZE_WHITESPACE
   Traceback (most recent call last):
   ...
-  PatientPortalClientError: ERROR/Portal: No such task
+  rex.portal_client.error.PatientPortalClientError: ERROR/Portal: No such task

 All other errors could be anything so we consider the text::